-A bonus for Weebly is their ecommerce functionality.
-You can sell products from your Weebly website without switching platforms or any special development.
+A bonus for Weebly is their eCommerce functionality.
+You can sell products from your Weebly website without switching platforms or doing any special developments.
 It fits in seamlessly and has solid functionality.

 Video Overview & Tour

 Weebly is a great choice for an all-inclusive website builder.
 They have great pricing, good functionality, and good user experience.
-There are a lot of tradeoffs for using an all-inclusive website builder, but if that route fits your goals – then I’d check out Weebly’s Plans here.
+There are a lot of tradeoffs for using an all-inclusive website builder, but if that route fits your goals – then Weebly is a solid choice.

 If you are more confused than ever – I created a BuzzFeed style quiz to help you decide what is the best website builder for you based on your preferences here.